just-the-docs/just-the-docs/about/index.md

   2. a database schema called `3DCityDB <http://www.3dcitydb.org>`_, which can be implemented both for `PostgreSQL <https://www.postgresql.org>`_ and `Oracle Spatial <https://www.oracle.com/database/spatial/index.html>`_.
 This is *not* an official standard.

 CityJSON can be considered as the third implementation of the CityGML data model.

+## Is CityJSON an official OGC standard?

+No, and there are no concrete plans for CityJSON to become one.

+CityJSON was started, and is maintained, by the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl).
+Others have since joined the development.